thibaultDumortier/thibaultDumortier/README.md

 Hi there ! <br/>
 I'm Thibault Dumortier, a french graduate in computer science (bachelor's degree). <br/>
+Currently doing a master's degree in automatic language processing. <br/>
 Thanks for coming here to see my GitHub !

 ### Projects